Alterith/lecture-notes/lecture1/README.md

   programs by creating a process and making available to it all the resources it needs to run while providing protection an isolation.

-- Thanks to an operating system running on a divise, you can write an application to run on the divice
+- Thanks to an operating system running on a divice, you can write an application to run on the divice
-  - without knowing how the divice works on the hardware level;
+  - without knowing how the divice works;
   - without worring about your application being corrupted by other applications or your application corrupting other applications, hardware, or the operating system;